-While many people’s first thought is that calling someone “Master” means that you are supposed to “serve” him, in Freemasonry, the opposite is true.
-The title of “Master” signifies that of a well-versed “teacher,” and not that of the Almighty.
+While many people first thought that calling someone “Master” meant that you were supposed to “serve” him, in Freemasonry, the opposite is true.
+The title “Master” signifies that of a well-versed “teacher,” not that of the Almighty.
 The Master of the Lodge serves the Lodge.

-As the lodge’s leader, his duties and responsibilities include everything pertaining to his lodge during his elected year: Ability to perform Ritual and Degree Work, Masonic knowledge of Masonry’s science of morals, symbols, and allegory, a delegation of duties to his officers, a delegation of duties to Lodge Committees, Lodge regalia maintenance and upkeep, Trestleboard/communication, scheduling of all functions, all while providing ongoing Masonic education to the brethren, just to name a few.
+As the lodge’s leader, his duties and responsibilities include everything pertaining to his lodge during his elected year: the ability to perform ritual and degree work; Masonic knowledge of Masonry’s science of morals, symbols, and allegory; a delegation of duties to his officers; a delegation of duties to lodge committees; lodge regalia maintenance and upkeep; trestleboard/communication; and scheduling of all functions, all while providing ongoing Masonic education to the brethren, just to name a few.

-It is important to honor and remember the Past Masters who have dedicated their time and energy to teaching and serving others, especially within the Masonic community and local community.
-By following in their footsteps, we can continue their legacy and strive to make a positive impact on those around us, and they also are a valuable source of guidance and mentorship for current and future members of the Masonic community:
+It is important to honor and remember the past masters who have dedicated their time and energy to teaching and serving others, especially within the Masonic and local communities.
+By following in their footsteps, we can continue their legacy and strive to make a positive impact on those around us.
+They are also a valuable source of guidance and mentorship for current and future members of the Masonic community.

 Richard Corsini 2020-2022